versionone/openAgile/VersionOne/Artifacts/TeamKanbanBoard.md

 TODO: WIP Limit = None.
 Subject to board WIP Limit.

-### In Progress
+### In Dev

-If you are a Dev, it's your responsibility to pull a card out of the **Prioritzed** queue and into the **In Progress** lane.
+If you are a devekioer, it's your responsibility to pull a card out of the **Prioritzed** queue and into the **In Dev** lane.

-When a card is **In Progress**, all kinds of collaborative activities happen that are specific and necessary for that card.
+When a card is **In Dev**, all kinds of collaborative activities happen that are specific and necessary for that card.
 The exact activities will **vary from card to card, and that's why it is a collaborative process, not a throw-over-the-wall process**.
 The team must collaborate and communicate regularly to decide what the activities are.

-#### In Progress activities:
+#### In Dev activities:

 **NOTE:** The activities below represent an idealized linear flow, but it's important to know that there is often significant back-and-forth motion.
 That's fine -- that's what it takes to collaborate and iteratively develop the right thing (and develop the thing right).

 * **[Having Three Amigos sessions](../Ceremonies/ThreeAmigos.md)**
   * Typical flow: If you are a Dev, then you pulled the card and you should schedule the first session with the tester and P.O. as close to pulling as possible.
-  * Additional sessions: anyone can prompt or schedule additional sessions throughout a card's **In Progress** state when necessary for further collaboration and understanding.
+  * Additional sessions: anyone can prompt or schedule additional sessions throughout a card's **In Dev** state when necessary for further collaboration and understanding.
     * Remember that a Three Amigos sessions is not limited to "Dev, Tester, P.O.", but can and should include other people (like Sales, Product Specialist, Support, Users, etc) when the specific situation calls for it.
     * It's very similar to what Eric Evans calls Knowledge Crunching in the blue DDD book and later termed "Model Exploration".
 A picture of the process looks like this: ![WhirlPoolProcess.png](WhirlPoolProcess.png)
 * **Outlining Acceptance Criteria** -- expressions of what is needed to consider the card DONE.
 These can start as very simple sentences or notes.
 Don't get caught up on lack of formality.
 Instead, have a conversation with the person who wrote them to refine them into true Specifications: